 Ennis, Montana looks and feels like a true western town and is surrounded by the Tobacco Root Mountains to the northwest, the Madison Range to the east, and the Snowcrest and Gravelly Mountain Ranges to the south.

-In addition, three million acres of government-owned, Montana real estate in the Beaverhead National Forest are waiting to be explored.
+Three million acres of government-owned, Montana real estate in the Beaverhead National Forest are waiting to be explored.

 Ennis Montana, named in 2009 by Cowboy Magazine as a top 20 western town, was named for freighter, William Ennis.